-Dr. Goodrich helped to develop the curriculum for the new B.S.
-Meteorology degree program and teaches courses such as Synoptic Meteorology, Dynamic Meteorology, and Weather Analysis and Forecasting.
+Dr. Goodrich developed the curriculum for the B.S.
+Meteorology degree program and teaches courses such as Dynamic Meteorology I and II, Meteorological Instruments, and Weather Analysis and Forecasting.
+He has served as the program leader for WKU Meteorology since 2008.
 He worked as a meteorologist for AccuWeather, Inc., for three years after receiving his B.S. in Applied Meteorology from Purdue University.

 For more information about his research or the B.S.
 Meteorology degree program, contact Dr. Goodrich at email@example.com.